sfkonrad/M12_Challenge_Submission/README.md

 ### Write a [`CREDIT RISK ANALYSIS REPORT`](https://github.com/sfkonrad/M12_Challenge_Submission#credit-risk-analysis-report)

-For this challenge, we were tasked with composing a brief report that presents a summary and an analysis of the performance of two machine learning models that we compared in this challenge.
+For this challenge, we were tasked with composing a brief report that presents a summary and an analysis of the performance of two machine learning models that we compared.

 We were instructed to produce our report by using the template provided in the `Starter_Code.zip` directory, ensuring that our summary report includes the following: